By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 3.4.
 Delete feature

-command, the user can remove HealthWorker
+Using the delete command, the user can remove HealthWorker and Request

 objects from the system.